run-llama/azure-cosmos-db-demo/README.md

 ### Run the Flask API

 The details of creating a Flask app are out of scope for this tutorial, but you can find one already set up for you in `flask_app` in the repo.
-It sets up a Mongo Atlas client just like we did in `3_query.py`, and it has one real method, `process_form`, which accepts a `query` parameter:
+It sets up a Mongo client just like we did in `3_query.py`, and it has one real method, `process_form`, which accepts a `query` parameter:

 ```python
 @app.route('/process_form', methods=['POST'])